JackHanke/JackHanke.github.io/Suggested Blogs.md

 - [Ethan Smith's Blog](https://www.ethansmith2000.com/)

 Ethan's story is very inspirational to me.
+Also "SoftMax Attention is a Fluke".